D'Wayne Bates: Junior Year (1997)

 Expectations for Bates were high entering his Junior season, as he was named to the prestigious preseason Playboy All-American team.
 However, Bates suffered a broken ankle and fibula during the first game of the season against Oklahoma Sooners football, ending his season.

 Senior Year (1998)

 Bates returned for his senior season at Northwestern, where he established career highs with 83 catches and 1,245 receiving yards.
 He also recorded 9 receiving touchdowns.
 For the second consecutive year, Bates was named First-team All-Big Ten.

-At the time, Bates' career receptions (210) and career yardage (3,370) marks were good for second all-time among Big Ten receivers.
+At the time, Bates's career receptions (210) and career yardage (3,370) marks were good for second all-time among Big Ten receivers.
 Currently in the Big Ten record books, Bates ranks sixth in career receptions and seventh in career receiving yardage.
-Bates' reception and receiving yardage marks set Northwestern football records, which are still intact.
-Bates' achievements are more impressive, when one considers that he only played three full seasons.
+Bates's reception and receiving yardage marks set Northwestern football records, which are still intact.
+Bates's achievements are more impressive, when one considers that he only played three full seasons.